 \textbf{Generative models and self-supervised learning.} Recently, works have considered synergies between self-supervised and energy-based models~\citep{lecun2022path} for the purposes of out-of-distribution detection~\citep{hendrycks2019using,winkens2020contrastive,mohseni2020self}.
 This is a common characteristics of energy-based models and indeed our work highlight the explicit connection with self-supervised learning.
 To the best of our knowledge, there is only one recent work exploring the integration between self-supervised learning approaches and energy models~\citep{kim2022energy}.
 The authors propose to use an energy-based model to learn a joint distribution over the two augmented views for the same data.
 The resulting objective can be decomposed into a conditional distribution term, leading to a contrastive learning criterion, and a marginal distribution term, leading to an energy-based model criterion.
 Therefore, the work only considers the integration between contrastive methods and energy-based models.
 In contrast, our work goes a step forward by showing a general methodology to integrate generative and SSL approaches.
 Moreover, we provide a new lower bound for the class of cluster-based approaches that guarantees the avoidance of important failure modes.

 There has been also recent interest in integrating VAEs with self-supervised learning~\citep{gatopoulos2020self,zhu2020s3vae,wu2023generative,nakamura2023representation}.
 Our formulation is general enough to encompass ELBO-like objectives like the one used in VAEs.
-IInstead of instantiating the generative term leveraging an energy-based model, one could proceed to lower bound the entropy term following traditional ways to derive an ELBO.
-While this is a certainly possible direction, we are not interested to pursue it as we aim at devising an objective function which can exploit a simple classifier architecture without the need of additional components, such as a decoder network.
+Instead of instantiating the generative term by leveraging an energy-based model, one could proceed to lower bound the entropy term following traditional ways to derive an ELBO.
+We are not interested to pursue this direction, as we aim at devising an objective function which can exploit a simple classifier architecture without the need of additional components, such as a decoder network.